Berkan4/xtask_runner/cargo_xtask_runner/README.md

 package|build|Build release binary
 ```

 Each line is one task.
-The `target` field groups tasks in the dropdown — use `workspace` for tasks that apply globally and don't need a target argument.
+The `target` field groups tasks in the dropdown.
+Use `workspace` (or any other keyword) for tasks that apply globally and don't need a target argument.

 ### Example xtask `--list` implementation